BIWhitfield/northcoders-news/README.md

 This repo contains all front end code for the project.
 The repo accesses an api that is available <a href="https://northcoders-news-api.herokuapp.com/api/">here</a>

+To view the code for the back end click <a href="https://github.com/BIWhitfield/northcoders-news-api">here</a>.

 ## Getting Started Locally